After exploring the jewel city, you know that your next stop is to visit the beaches near downtown San Diego.

 So after exploring the city be sure you check out one of these nice beaches located within distance.

-There are a couple beaches that are within distance to the downtown area and you should definitely be going to these first.
+There are a couple of beaches that are within distance to the downtown area and you should definitely be going to these first.
+Here they are in no particular order.

 Ocean Beach San Diego